Wendelin Van Draanen: Selected works

 Sammy Keyes and the Hotel Thief, which inaugurated the Sammy Keyes series in 1998, won the Edgar Allan Poe Award for Best Juvenile Mystery from the Mystery Writers of America in 1999.
 The eighteen-book series follows the adventures of a disenfranchised teen as she navigates middle school and life.

 Runaway, a companion book to the Sammy Keyes series, is about a girl named Holly who tries to escape from her latest foster home.

 From 2004 to 2006 Van Draanen wrote Shredderman, a four-book series for younger readers about a fifth grade boy who assumes a secret online identity to help him win a battle against the school bully Bubba Bixby.

 She also wrote the standalone teen romance Flipped in a he-said she-said style, with the two protagonists alternately presenting their perspective on a shared set of events.
 The two protagonists Bryce and Julianna are neighbors.
 The book was made into a Warner Brothers feature film directed by Rob Reiner in 2010.

+In 2017, Van Draanen won the Josette Frank Award for fiction from the Children's Book Committee (CBC) of Bank Street College of Education for The Secret Life of Lincoln Jones (Knopf Books for Young Readers).
+In summarizing the plot, the Committee wrote, "When eleven-year-old Lincoln's mom, escaping an abusive boyfriend, gets a job with dementia patients, Lincoln uncovers the humanity lurking behind their illnesses."
+It also appeared on the CBC's Best Children's Book of the Year list with Outstanding Merit.
+Additional books that have appeared on the committee's Best Books list include, Sammy Keyes and the Curse of Moustache Mary, Sammy Keyes and the Hollywood Mummy, Shredderman, Runaway, The Gecko & Sticky, The Gecko & Sticky: Villains Lair, The Running Dream, Wild Bird, The Peach Rebellion (Outstanding Merit), and Mr. Whiskers and the Shenanigan Sisters.

 WorldCat participating libraries report works by and about Wendelin Van Draanen that encompass roughly 70+ works in 370+ publications in 12 languages and 51,000+ library holdings.